New edition of standards for community mental health services published (ACOMHS) in January 2020.

 These standards are designed to be applicable to all adult community mental health services and can be used to assess the quality of general adult teams, as well as the ‘core’ functions of specialist teams.
-In future it is likely that there will be additional standards for specialist teams but all teams will be assessed against the standards included here as a minimum.

 Since community mental health services differ widely in their configuration and the models used, these standards focus on the function of a team in order to make them as widely accessible as possible.